adamschmidt/golang-boilerplate/README.md

 # Running

-* You can run the app with logging by using `bin/app -logtostderr=true` or `docker run app -logtostderr=true` if you'd like to run the container.
+* You can run the app with logging by using `bin/app` or `docker run app` if you'd like to run the container
-* The boilerplate code makes use of [logrus](https://github.com/sirupsen/logrus/).
-The output can be controlled using the flags outlined in the [documentation](https://github.com/golang/glog/blob/master/glog.go).
+* The boilerplate code makes use of [logrus](https://github.com/sirupsen/logrus/)